 Suicide Prevention

 If you or someone you know is having thoughts of suicide or experiencing a mental health or substance use crisis, 988 provides 24/7 connection to confidential support.
 There is hope.
 You are not alone.
-Just call or text 988 or chat 988lifeline.org, 988 connects you with a trained crisis counselor who can help.
+Call 988, text 838255, or chat 988lifeline.org.
+988 connects you with a trained crisis counselor who can help.

 What is suicide?

 Suicide occurs when a person ends their life.
-It is the 10th leading cause of death among Americans.
-In Illinois, suicide is the 11th leading cause of death resulting in more than 1,000 deaths each year.
-For young adults 15 to 34 years of age, suicide is the 3rd leading cause of death in Illinois.
+It is the 11th leading cause of death among Americans in 2021.
+In Illinois, suicide remains one of the leading causes of death and results in more than 1,000 deaths each year.
+For young adults in Illinois 5 to 34 years of age, suicide is the third leading cause of death, and for 10-14 years of age, suicide is the fourth leading cause of death.
 However, suicide deaths are only part of the problem.
-More people survive suicide attempts than actually die.
+More people survive suicide attempts than die.
 They are often seriously injured and need medical care.

-Suicide is recognized as a chronic epidemic, despite the overwhelming numbers, the tragedy of suicide is hidden by stigma, myth and shame.
+Suicide is recognized as a chronic epidemic.
+Despite the overwhelming numbers, the tragedy of suicide is hidden by stigma, myth, and shame.
 The stigma surrounding suicide often has an impact on prevention and intervention efforts.
-Additionally, many people have the mistaken notion that talking about suicide causes it to happen but experts agree that suicide is preventable.
+Additionally, many people have the mistaken notion that talking about suicide increases the likelihood of suicide attempts.
+When, in fact, talking openly about suicide can help reduce the risk for those contemplating suicide.
+Someone who talks about suicide provides others with an opportunity to intervene before suicidal behaviors occur.

 Who’s at risk?